Maryland Lease Agreement Templates (7)

 Required Disclosures (6)

-Lead-Based Paint Disclosure – Only required for residences built prior to 1978 for landlords to inform their tenants of the potential of dangerous lead within the walls and ceiling.
+2. Lead-Based Paint Disclosure – If the residence was built prior to 1978, the landlord must inform the tenant of the potential for dangerous lead within the walls and ceiling.

-Move-in/Move-out Checklist (§ 8-203.1(a)) – The right to have the dwelling unit inspected by the landlord in the tenant’s presence for the purpose of making a written list of damages that exist at the commencement of the tenancy, if the tenant so requests by certified mail within 15 days of the tenant’s occupancy.
+4. Move-in/Move-out Checklist – The deposit receipt must disclose the tenant’s right to have the unit inspected by the landlord in their presence both at the beginning and the end of their tenancy for the purpose of creating a list of known damages to the unit and determining if any damage was done to the premises by the tenant.[4]

-Habitability (§ 8–208) – A statement must be included in the lease agreement that states the property will be in a condition that permits habitation and list the tenant’s responsibility as to heat, electricity, gas, water, and any necessary repairs.
+5. Habitability – The lease agreement must state that the property will be in a condition that permits habitation and list the tenant’s responsibilities as to heat, electricity, gas, water, and any necessary repairs.[5]

 Security Deposits

-Returning (§ 8–203(e)(1)) – The landlord must return all funds, minus any itemized deductions, to the tenant within forty-five (45) days from the date of ending the tenancy.
+Returning – The landlord must return all funds, including interest that the security deposit has accrued, to the tenant within 45 days of the tenancy’s end date.[9]

 Right to Enter (Landlord)